jeromer/sqrible/README.md

 And a `sqrible.yml` configuration file with the following contents:

     tables:
       users:                  # table name
         template: example.tpl # template to use for this table
         gostruct: User        # go struct which will be used for this table
         tablecols:            # table column configuration
+          id:
-          id: s                  # id can only be SELECTed
+            access: s         # id can only be SELECTed
+          uid:
-          uid: s                 # uid can only be SELECTed
+            access: s         # uid can only be SELECTed
+          password:
-          password: "-"          # password is totally ignored
+            access: "-"       # password is totally ignored
+          creation_date:
-          creation_date: s       # creation_date can only be selected
+            access: s         # creation_date can only be selected
+          username:
-          username: i            # username can only be INSERTed (not available in SELECT nor UPDATE)
+            access: i         # username can only be INSERTed (not available in SELECT nor UPDATE)
+          enabled:
-          enabled: u             # enabled can only be UPDATEd (not availble in SELECT not INSERT)
+            access: u         # enabled can only be UPDATEd (not availble in SELECT not INSERT)
+          email:
-          email: siu             # email can be SELECTed INSERTed UPDATEd
+            access: siu       # email can be SELECTed INSERTed UPDATEd

           # no configuration means : SELECTable, INSERTable, UPDATEable